How Malia Obama Is Gracefully Holding It Together as Harvard's Most Famous Freshman After Growing Up in the White House

 "She's still a baby," Michelle Obama interjected.

-The first lady also told People when Malia was first starting high school that, in addition to being an avid reader and movie buff, she had shown an interest in filmmaking.
+The first lady also told People when Malia was first starting high school in 2012 that, in addition to being an avid reader and movie buff, the young teen had shown an interest in filmmaking.
 "But she's a freshman, so she also knows she has years in college to explore her interest," Michelle said.

 Five years later, the time has officially flown.